Home | Stories and Essays

 In Gritos (Grove Press: New York), Dagoberto

-a Chicano fighting for his place in American literature, a Chicano fighting for
+discover a Chicano fighting for his place in American literature, a Chicano

-respect for the working poor, and even a Chicano struggling against himself,
+fighting for respect for the working poor, and even a Chicano struggling

-often spectacular prose of these essays are reasons why they should be
+The honesty and often spectacular prose of these essays are reasons why

-essential to anyone who wishes to challenge the too-often exclusive and
+they should be essential to anyone who wishes to challenge the too-often

-sun: primal, heart-wrenching as well as ecstatic, and often explosive.
+into the hot sun: primal, heart-wrenching as well as ecstatic, and often

 Gilb's literary battles begin, as they so often do, in